 Step 3: Curriculum and Instruction

-Create a curriculum that is sequentially progressive and tailored to your child’s interests and abilities.
-Florida law does not mandate specific subjects but recommends a broad education.
+Create a curriculum that’s tailored to your child’s interests and abilities.
+Florida law doesn’t mandate specific subjects but recommends a broad education.
 Core subjects typically include:

 • English Language Arts